What Is Fourth-Degree Assault in Washington State?Leave a Comment

 The moments after an arrest for assault in Washington can be disorienting and scary.
 However, it is important that you remain calm and cooperate with law enforcement.
 Remember, do not speak to anyone until you speak to a defense attorney – and you are going to need an attorney for your case.

-If you are facing assault charges in Washington state, you need an attorney to guide you through the process and advocate for your best interests.
+If you are facing assault charges in Washington state, you need a Tacoma criminal defense attorney to guide you through the process and advocate for your best interests.
 Using the court-provided attorney or representing yourself can lower your chances of obtaining the best possible outcome.
 Before you speak to any investigator or prosecutor, contact a defense attorney as soon as possible to discuss the facts of your case.